Geeksongs/geeksongs.github.io/index.md

 </table>

 ## Experience
-- I'm currently a undergraduate student majoring in computational data science and Statistics.
-I'll graduate with a bachelor of advanced computing degree(with Honor) from the School of Computer Science, the University of Sydney.My ambition is to become a computer vision researcher in the future.
+- I'm currently a undergraduate student majoring in Computational data science and Statistics from the University of Sydney.
+I'll graduate with a Bachelor of advanced computing degree(with Honor).
+My ambition is to become a computer vision researcher in the future.

 ## Interested Research area
 1. Computer Vision